airtower-luna/referer-mod/README.md

 # referer-mod

-Referer Modifier is a Web Extension for Firefox to modify the Referer header in HTTP requests.
+Referer Modifier is a Web Extension for Firefox to modify the Referer header in HTTP requests, and the Javascript `document.referrer` property to match.
 For each target domain, one of five actions can be configured:

 * Keep: Do not modify the Referer
 * Prune: Send only the origin part of the Referer (scheme, host, and port)